alexgenco/freesound-ruby/README.md

 client.search("kick") # => (many sounds)
 ```

-The Freesound API supports robust search filters, but this library doesn't
+The Freesound API also supports pagination and robust search filters, but this
-support them quite yet.
+library doesn't support them quite yet.

 More features to come!